 -If you are going to ignore characterization, no matter what your reason for it is, THERE IS NO POINT IN WRITING FANFICTION.
 No fan wants to read about the characters they know and love being those characters in name only.
 If you want to make up your own personalities or depict characters however you want, MAKE UP YOUR OWN SETTING AND CHARACTERS AND WRITE ORIGINAL FICTION.
 There's always Fictionpress.com for exactly that.
 OOC isn't so bad if it comes from a character being difficult to write correctly or to understand, or if the author has only a rudimentary knowledge of the characters--but there is a difference between things like that and simply ignoring characterization.
 There is also a difference between that and character development over time.

 -AU settings can be pretty creative at times--but for Primus' sake, STOP WITH THE DAMNED HIGH SCHOOL FICS.
 It's trite, boring, stupid, overused, and I honestly don't get why everyone wants to write stories about high school.
-High school, especially PUBLIC high school, is a complete hellhole that I want to forget ever existed now that I'm out of the damn thing.
-With shows and books these days you'd think it was a place where everybody partied all the time, got dates, cars, and trophies by acting like petulant whiny brats, and battled titanically between cliques, and where you could graduate easily by having sex.
+If you went by the stereotypical high school stories, you'd think it was a place where everybody partied all the time, got dates, cars, and trophies by acting like petulant whiny brats, and battled titanically between cliques, and where you could graduate easily by having sex.
 Guess what--in real high school, you're expected to go to classes, do paperwork, actually study, watch your grades, and spend your last year looking at college applications and deciding on whether you'll work with your head or your hands.
 If that were it it would be merely boring; however, the other students there are douchebags, useful classes like music and art get cut in times of financial crisis in order to fund sex ed and new football uniforms, and if you get ignored like I was, you tend to be lucky that you didn't have to endure four years in the seventh circle of hell.
-WHY WOULD YOU WANT A FANFIC TO TAKE PLACE IN THAT PIT OF VOLES?
+WHY WOULD YOU WANT TO WRITE ABOUT THAT, ESPECIALLY IF YOU HAVE A CANON WHERE FAR MORE INTERESTING THINGS HAPPEN?
 Oh, and "realistic" fiction books about high school suck too.
 If I have to see one more "I wanna have a boyfriend!" or "I wanna be popular!" or "My friendship is strained because I want my bestie's boyfriend!" plotline, I will scream and set something on fire.

 -Your Mary Sue is not a Sue because she is female, pretty, strong, weak, or has a love interest.
 She is a Mary Sue because she upstages the canon characters, doesn't fit into the canon, is instantly loved by everyone, and can do absolutely no wrong.
 And your Sue isn't necessarily going to be a fancharacter either--plenty of people turn canon characters into their Sues and Stus.
+In fact I have yet to see a single person who goes "Bawww CanonxOC is always Mary Sue bawww!" who doesn't turn canon characters into Possession Sues for the sake of their badly written pairings.
 And I honestly have much more respect for those who take the time to make a Sue from scratch than those who turn canon characters into them.

 -Hating ANY character for "getting in the way" of your favorite couple is REALLY FREAKING STUPID.
 Especially if the character you hate has no canonical interest in whatever character you think he/she is "stealing."